"It was your birthright. And he'd be damned if they were going to take your birthright."

 - In Panty & Stocking with Garterbelt Stocking kept her engagement ring after the Ghost she fell in love with passed on due to finally loving Stocking back.

-- Several in Oniisama e..., particularly Rei's golden bracelet and porcelain doll.
+- Several in Oniisama e..., particularly Rei's gold bracelet and porcelain doll.
 The second becomes Nanako's own Tragic Keepsake after Rei dies.
 (Alongside some unused cigarettes, in the anime.)

 - In Kurosagi, Kurosaki keeps a photo of his family and a newspaper clipping about their murder.